Death Stranding 2: On the Beach: Setting

-Death Stranding 2: On the Beach takes place eleven months after the end of the first game.
-The United Cities of America is fully connected via the chiral network and the logistics company, BRIDGES, has become defunct with deliveries now being handled by an automated system called APAS that uses unmanned "delivery bots", putting human porters out of work.
+The game is set eleven months after the events of Death Stranding.
+The United Cities of America (UCA), a nation built from the remains of the United States, is fully connected via the Chiral Network and the logistics company, Bridges, has become defunct with deliveries now being handled by the Automated Porter Assistant System (APAS) that uses unmanned delivery robots, putting human porters out of work.
 Transcontinental portals called "plate gates" begin manifesting across the world in areas with high chiral density, most notably one linking Mexico to Australia.
-The ongoing extinction event continues to negatively affect the world: Beached Things (BTs) have become more powerful, with some gaining the ability to see.
-Natural disasters, such as "gate quakes" and floods, exacerbated by increased chiralium levels, have warped the environment and occur frequently.
-Bandits and armed terrorists torment survivors, and the Australian continent is populated by hostile supernatural robotic enemies called "ghost mechs".
+The extinction event has intensified: the ghostlike creatures called Beached Things (BTs) are evolving, natural disasters are frequent, and the Australian continent is overrun by bandits and hostile robots called "ghost mechs".